bharatimalik/Speed_Camera_Violations/FinalVersion.md

 First version:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Day.JPG)

-Final version:
-![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/2.JPG)

-* For the first version, I used a bar chart to display the day-trend of average violations across years.
+* For the first version (shown above), I used a bar chart to display the day-trend of average violations across years.
-* For the final version, I chose to display the same information in the form of line chart as it not only delivers the same information but also will be cost effective if someone decides to print the same.
+* For the final version (shown below), I chose to display the same information in the form of line chart as it not only delivers the same information but also will be cost effective if someone decides to print the same.
 I also added caption details for the final version.
 As we have information for half-year of 2014 and 2019, I filtered the violation dates to remove missing value bias for the final version.
 * Thus, with this visual, Mayor of Chicago could invest in resources to raise more awareness about the the program.

+Final version:
+![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/2.JPG)

 ### Visualization 2